jeremeybingham/dormer/README.md

 # dormer

-dockerized flask app base with SSL and redis
+dockerized flask app base with nginx proxy, automated SSL, redis with persistent storage + bootstrap

 you need your domain A record corretly pointed at the docker host IP.